VALAWAI/docs/docs/tutorials/how_quarkus_component.md

 In this tutorial, we explain how to define a [VALAWAI component](/toolbox/component) that is developed using [Quarkus framework](https://quarkus.io/).
 The main steps will be:

-- Generate the Quakus project
+- Generate the Quakus project.
-- Add the VALAWAI component required files
+- Add the VALAWAI component required files.
 - Implements the channels that will receive/publish messages.
 - Interact with the Master Of VALAWAI.
-- How to build and deploy the docker image
+- How to build and deploy the docker image.

 ## Generate the project